-The majority of coal produced in Alberta is subbituminous coal, accounting for about one-half of total marketable production.
-Production of subbituminous coal decreased by an estimated 38.7 per cent in 2020, to 7.8 megatonnes (Mt).
-Several subbituminous coal mines have reduced production, as coal-fired power stations have begun retooling their operations to utilize natural gas in place of coal that was historically used for feedstock.
+Subbituminous coal no longer comprises the bulk of coal production in Alberta, but it still accounted for nearly half of the total marketable coal production in 2021.
+Production of subbituminous coal decreased by 36.4 per cent in 2021 to 5.0 megatonnes (Mt).
+Several subbituminous coal mines have reduced production or ceased operations altogether as coal-fired power plants have begun retooling their operations to use natural gas to replace coal as the feedstock.

-Production of subbituminous coal is expected to decline 100 per cent by 2030 as companies transition away from coal-fired power due to legislated retirements, higher carbon costs, and lower electricity prices.
+Production of subbituminous coal is expected to decline to nearly zero by 2024, several years ahead of the legislated deadline in 2030.
+Rising carbon costs have played a significant role in Alberta's transition away from coal-fired power generation.
 This outlook incorporates the Alberta Electric System Operator's forecasted retirement schedule, featured in its most recent long-term outlook, and reflects any recent retirement updates announced by operators.

 Metallurgical Bituminous Coal